How To Fight Populism

 • The harder you attack someone verbally, the more you convince them of their belief, not yours.

-Through media polarisation, the amplification hypothesis sustains a “Post-Truth” Zone at the extremes.
-If a) the zone is wide enough and b) the extremes are sufficiently close to each other, the forced “balanced” position between them will end up in the “Post-Truth” Zone as well.
+Through media polarization, the amplification hypothesis sustains a “Post-Truth” Zone at the extremes.
+If a) the zone is wide enough and b) the extremes are sufficiently close to each other, the forced “balanced” position between them will also end up in the “Post-Truth” Zone.

 Post-truth is a societal phenomenon, influenced by the expectation that honesty is the default position, and the public tolerance of inaccurate and undefended allegations in politics.”